Should Homework Be Banned?

 At a glance

 In this lesson, students will explore a partly made Kialo discussion on the question, “should homework be banned?”
-This lesson is designed for students to get engaged with a familiar topic so that they can form a conclusion and articulate a series of reasons to support it.
-Students will be assigned a position to be for or against the discussion’s thesis.
+This lesson is designed for students to engage with a familiar topic so that they can form a conclusion and articulate a series of reasons to support it.
+Students will be assigned a position for or against the discussion’s thesis.
 Breaking into small groups, students will try to convince other students in their group of their position.

 Students will be assessed on their participation and completion of an Exit Ticket.